Windows OS Hub

 • Remote TCP forwarding is a remote port forwarding to a local computer;

-• Double SSH tunnel connects computers without any dedicated pubic IP addresses behind NAT through an SSH server (if OpenVPN solution is not applicable).
+• Double SSH tunnel – allows connecting computers without allocated pubic IP addresses or behind NAT/firewall through an SSH server (if OpenVPN server solution is not applicable).

-RDP Access Through SSH Tunnel (Local TCP Forwarding)
+Securing RDP with the SSH Tunnel (Local TCP Forwarding)

 In this mode, you create a local TCP port on your computer.
-All connections to this port are forwarded to the specified port on a remote server via the SSH tunnel.
-In this example, we will create a local Port 8888, and the connection to it will be forwarded to the RDP port 3389 on a remote Windows computer.
-The general connection scheme is shown below.
+All connections to this port will be forwarded to the specified port on a remote server via the SSH tunnel.
+In this example, we will create a local port 8888, and the connection to it will be redirected to RDP port 3389 on a remote Windows host.
+The general connection diagram looks like this:

 windows 10 ssh tunnel

-To make the SSH tunnel work in the background, add the –f parameter.
+To make the SSH tunnel run in the background, add the –f parameter.

 windows 10 connect rsp via ssh tunneling

-To connect to a remote computer desktop via the SSH tunnel, you need to connect to the local Port 8888 of your computer using the RDP client (mstsc.exe):
+To connect to a Remote Desktop via the SSH tunnel, you need to connect to the local port 8888 of your computer using the RDP client (mstsc.exe):

 127.0.0.1:8888